How Copyright Bots are Governing Free Speech Online

 Such a database could form the basis for an awareness-raising campaign and also make it easier for the victims of copyright censorship to connect with fundamental rights NGOs that may help them seek justice.

-Julia Reda is a copyright expert and project lead at Gesellschaft für Freiheitsrechte (GFF).
+Felix Reda is a copyright expert and project lead at Gesellschaft für Freiheitsrechte (GFF).